 Bioengineering is jointly supported by the School of Engineering and the School of Medicine.
-The facilities and personnel of the Department of Bioengineering are housed in the James H. Clark Center, Allen Center for Integrated Systems, William F. Durand Building for Space Engineering and Science, William M. Keck Science Building, and the Richard M. Lucas Center for Magnetic Resonance Spectroscopy and Imaging.
+The facilities and personnel of the Department of Bioengineering are housed in the James H. Clark Center, the William F. Durand Building for Space Engineering and Science, the William M. Keck Science Building, the Jerry Yang and Akiko Yamazaki Environment and Energy Building, and the Richard M. Lucas Center for Magnetic Resonance Spectroscopy and Imaging.